cc13ny/all-in/README.md

 "Improved by Error and Optimization"

 Description:
-  Optimization of Various kind of Algorithms
+  Optimization of Various Kinds of Algorithms

 Sources:
   1. ACM